julianirwin/guderying-history-recordings/index.md

 <iframe src="https://www.youtube.com/embed/Prp5O-Ft73k" title="2022 December 1 Car Crash Aftermath Story" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Jim sharing about his mother, Mabel Pitzke's early death.
+Also some history of the Pitzke family's immigration to Milwaukee and Stetsonville.
+Jim's stories of his childhood on the farm in Chenequa.
+Recorded December 1st of 2022.

 [Transcript][3]

 ### Stories from Jim's Early Life

 <iframe src="https://www.youtube.com/embed/qY7cThp4HH4" title="2022 December Jim Early Life" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Jim continuing stories of farm life: his family's focus on college education, his first car and dating.
+After 20:00 minutes, some stories about the year that Jim & Celjie lived on the Pitzke farm in Stetsonville, while their Dad (Harold) attended UW-Madison and their Mom (Mabel) worked the farm in Chenequa.
+Jim was 5 and Celjie was 7.
+Recorded in December of 2022.

 [Transcript][4]